dfsp-spirit/fsbrain/README_MACOS_TAHOE.md

 Recent macOS versions (Tahoe 26.x, Sonoma 14.x) changed how they handle OpenGL and X11.
-This breaks [XQuartz](https://www.xquartz.org/) — the X11 environment that [rgl](https://CRAN.R-project.org/package=rgl) needs to open graphics windows.
+This breaks [XQuartz](https://www.xquartz.org/) — the X11 environment that [rgl](https://CRAN.R-project.org/package=rgl) needs to open graphics windows. rgl has been the mesh renderer used by fbrain since fsbrain was first released.

 As a result, fsbrain may produce blank plots or fail to open visualization windows.

 This is not a problem with fsbrain itself, but with the underlying